brantondemoss/brantondemoss.github.io/writing/garden/index.md

 ## Digital Agency

 Recall that the base model of GPT-4 is trained to predict the most likely next word from the training data it has seen (most of human-produced text).
 In terms of the spectrum of agency, this model is not particularly agentic.
-But we can make it so using the previously mentioned RL procedure, or by providing inputs which push the system into a particularly agentic pattern.
+But we can make it so using the previously mentioned reinforcement learning procedure, or by providing inputs which push the system into a particularly agentic pattern.
 Advanced users of the base GPT models have noted how much more control and coherency you can get over the models by *prompting them* with particular starting bits of text.[^13]
 This is an interesting phenomenon, and lends credence to the interpretation of GPT as a kind of general-purpose language simulator,[^14] from which we can “summon” different agents with appropriate prompting.